-I don’t read much science fiction these days, but that was by no means always the case.
-I devoured sci-fi novels as a teenager and for extended periods later in life, attracted above all by the sheer creativity the writers demonstrated in speculating about life and reality from new perspectives.
+As a teenager, I devoured sci-fi novels, and my addiction continued for extended periods later in life.
+I was attracted above all by the sheer creativity the writers demonstrated in speculating about life and reality from new perspectives.

 In times past, science fiction was widely regarded as pulp literature suitable only for 14-year-old boys.
 Those days are long past.
 Now the field is often referred to as speculative fiction.
 Which is as it should be.

-Here, in alphabetical order by author, are the 26 science fiction novels that have lingered in my mind — in some cases, for fifty years or more.
+Here, in alphabetical order by the authors’ last names, are the 27 science fiction novels that have lingered in my mind — in some cases, for fifty years or more.
 Some are dystopian novels, others alternate history, imagined futures, or time travel; some are set on Earth, others elsewhere around the galaxy.
 Many of these titles will be familiar to you if you’re a science fiction fan.
 You’re less likely to know others.

 - M. T. Anderson, Feed (reviewed here)

 - Margaret Atwood, Oryx and Crake (reviewed here)

 - Paolo Bacigalupi, The Windup Girl (reviewed here)

 - Paolo Bacigalupi, The Drowned Cities (reviewed here)

 - Paolo Bacigalupi, The Water Knife (reviewed here)